Qumulo/qumulo-monitoring-dashboard/README.md

 ### Updating Prometheus Configuration
 While Prometheus runs, it doesn't apply configuration changes automatically.
 To reload the configuration, you must do one of the following:

 * To stop and restart the container that Prometheus runs in, on your Docker host, run the following commands.

-The `-d` flag runs the container in the background.
+  **Note:** The `-d` flag runs the container in the background.

   ```bash
   docker-compose down